Try without installing¶

 git clone https://github.com/WorldWideTelescope/pywwt.git cd pywwt pip install -e .

-If you want to use the Jupyter widget, you will also need to run:
+If you want to use the Jupyter widget with a recent installation of the Jupyter stack, you will also need to run:

 jupyter nbclassic-extension install --py --symlink --sys-prefix pywwt jupyter nbclassic-extension enable --py --sys-prefix pywwt jupyter nbclassic-extension list # check that the output shows pywwt as enabled and OK jupyter nbclassic-serverextension enable --py --sys-prefix pywwt jupyter nbclassic-serverextension list # check that the output shows pywwt as enabled and OK